Eating Clean on a Budget (Plus a Full-Week Meal Plan for Less Than $50!)

-First, I have to get this off my chest: I love Whole Foods.
-Like, really love it…but there’s a reason why it’s jokingly called “Whole Paycheck.”
-Whole Food’s dedication to quality food is GREAT, but you get what you pay for.
+First, we have to get this off our chest: we love the store Whole Foods.
+Like, really love it… but there’s a reason why it’s jokingly called “Whole Paycheck.”
+Whole Foods' dedication to quality food is GREAT, but you get what you pay for.
 And in this case, that means not so wallet-friendly prices.

-To prove it, we listed four budget-friendly clean eating tips.
+To prove it, we're sharing listed 6 budget-friendly clean eating tips.
 Plus, we included a full-weeks shopping list for two for for under $50.

-Stick to Whole Foods (The Food – Not the Grocery Store):
+#1.
+Stick to Whole Foods (the Foods – Not the Grocery Store)

 Whole foods are foods that haven’t been processed like fresh fruits and vegetables, lean proteins, nuts and seeds, beans, dairy and whole grains.